Skip to main content

 Even though there isn’t a cure for glaucoma, your sight can still be preserved, and vision loss can be prevented or even slowed if the symptoms are found early enough.
 You should tell your doctor if you are at higher risk of glaucoma to make sure a complete eye exam is administered.
 During this exam, the ophthalmologist will check your eye pressure, inspect drainage angles, check for optic nerve damage, and test blindspots in your vision.

-While the test is a good indicator of whether or not you have or are susceptible to glaucoma, the effectiveness of treatment depends on how well you communicate with your doctor and how well you follow their treatment plan.
+While the test is a good indicator of whether or not you have or are susceptible to glaucoma, the effectiveness of treatment depends on how well you communicate with your doctor and follow their treatment plan.

 These treatments can bring back any amount of vision that has already been lost, but they can prevent further sight deterioration.
 The sooner that symptoms are identified, the sooner treatment can begin.